Trash 2 Treasure a Three-Dimensional Success

 The first thing you notice is the heat.
 It's 85 degrees outside but feels closer to 170 in the Lamb-Miller Fieldhouse.

 Then, the undeterred shoppers, some pushing carts, strolling the aisles, eyes wide and focused.

 Next, the sheer volume of stuff.
-The pile of pillows and comforters looks like a cloud, the floor lamps a thicket of pines.
+The pile of pillows and comforters looks like a cloud, the floor lamps a gang of stormtroopers.
 Dozens of banquet tables are piled high with electronics, clothes, shoes, books, home goods like half-gargled Listerine bottles, and well, pretty much anything else you could imagine.

 Contrasts abound, whether it's a Britney Spears CD mingling with Skrillex or a physics textbook splayed across The Secret.
 Need a Halloween costume?
 Go as Gumby this year.
 Getting an early jump on holiday shopping?
 You're covered there, too, between the Chanukah candles and Justin Bieber wrapping paper.

 And that's just scratching the surface of Trash 2 Treasure, the yard sale-arama held last Friday through Sunday at Swarthmore.
 The annual, student-run event offers used items donated by students and other community members at the end of the academic year, to three ends: giving the merchandise a new home, keeping it out of the waste stream, and raising money for local charities.

 This year's sale raised approximately $20,000 for the United Way to distribute to social service agencies in Delaware County and kept about 14 tons of material - picture 25 industrial-sized dumpsters - from being incinerated in Chester.